rm-hull/byok/README.md

     $ sudo apt-get install qemu-system-x86 ghex nasm xorriso make grub-pc-bin

-Building requires a barebones [i686-elf cross compiler](https://github.com/rm-hull/i686-elf) installing first.
+Building requires a barebones [i686-elf or ARMv7 cross compiler](https://github.com/rm-hull/barebones-toolchain)
+installing first.
 Follow the instructions on that page, and then check it works by running:

     $ i686-elf-gcc --version